CS558/assignment-3/README.md

 Author: Michael Doescher

 Checks if a point is within a circle.

+### Graham's Scan

+Author: Daniel Melanz

+Computes the convex hull of a finite set of points in the plane with time complexity O(n log n).

 # What *YOU* need to do
 You should fork this repository and send a pull request to select a topic that you want to work on.
 By Friday, you should have written a working module that solves your specific problem and published it to npm.
 You may use any resources you want to do this, including other modules on npm.